jeka-dev/jeka/docs/legacy/reference-guide/execution-engine-defclasspath.md

     `jeka intellij#iml` or `jeka eclipse#files`

 !!! warning
-    Dependencies imported via `@JkInjectClasspath` are imported for all def classes and not only for the annotated class.
+    Dependencies imported via `@JkDep` are imported for all def classes and not only for the annotated class.

 #### Inject from Command Line